Hybris or philosophy? Why did Alexander do the things he did?

 That strategy, which was poetically described by Heraclitus as bending a force back upon itself as with the lyre or the bow, was explicated millennia later by the German philosopher Hegel, who named it dialectics.
 Hegel dedicated his entire philosophical career to developing those ideas because the principle involved, in which the conflict between two irresistible forces either is or can be resolved by the generation of a third force, is one of the core principles of the cosmos and helps shape the course of history.

 Alexander could have just focused on winning, on merely using his undefeatable military to defeat as many enemies as possible, but had he done that he would have spent all his time defeating, destroying, leaving the world less than it was when he began.
-Alexander wanted to create, to unite, to leave a positive legacy, and because of Alexander's expert tutelage he knew that his army could not do that if merely used to win.
+Alexander wanted to create, to unite, to leave a positive legacy, and because of Aristotle's expert tutelage he knew that his army could not do that if merely used to win.

 Leaving the world better than you find it requires more than zero-sum, winner-or-loser thinking, more than an unbeatable army.